-- 1. SNOW...
+1. SNOW...
 The map in this handout shows snowfall accumulations at various locations from March 12-14.
 On the map draw lines connecting places where the total snowfall was probably 20 inches.
-Do the same for 10 and 30 inches. - 2.
-PRESSURE & PATH of the STORM . . .
+Do the same for 30 and 10 inches.

+2. PRESSURE & PATH of the STORM . . .
 Use the list of locations of the storm's center that follows.
-On the map of snowfall totals, plot the center of the storm by placing an "L" with the date/time for each position within the period.
+On the map of snowfall totals, plot the center of the storm by placing a bright red "L" with the date/time for each position within the period.
 For example the fourth "L" would be labeled 13-1p because that is where the center of the storm was on March 13th at 1 p.m.
 The first position, located below the map, is done for you (12-7p).